Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 #### Deploying files
 This step copies all the files and subdirectories recursively from the `sf_build` directory to the stage created in the previous step.
 The tree structure of the directory is kept and prefixed with the version of the application that is specified in the `Makefile`.
-This process might take a moment especially for bigger apps with a lot of custom code and big artifacts, that need to be uploaded.
+This process might take a moment especially for bigger apps with a lot of custom code and big artifacts.

 ```shell
 make deploy_connector